adamhcj/DoubtIdentificationLLM/README.md

 # ❓ Doubt Identification using LLMs
 In reflective learning, students write reflections which could possibly contain doubts.
-While there exists automated doubt identification models, there exists utilization of LLMs for such tasks. <br><br>
+While there exists automated doubt identification models, there lacks utilization of LLMs for such tasks. <br><br>
 Majority voting of LLMs had been shown to be effective in identifying doubts within students' reflections.
 This repository provides a simple implementation of majority voting of multiple LLMs. <br><br>
 LangChain is used to abstract model calling, enabling seamless integration of models from many providers such as OpenAI, Anthropic, and more.